FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/logs/viewing.md

 ### syslog and kernel log

-During development, running `fx log` is a good default to see all logs.
-This script connects to the target device with SSH and runs the [`log_listener`] program, printing every message from the system log.
+During development, running `ffx log` is a good default to see all logs.
+Under the hood, this command runs the [`log_listener`] program, printing every message from the system log.
 This includes those [forwarded from the klog].

 [`log_listener`] receives logs through the [`fuchsia.logger.Log`] and